steestee25/lira/README.md

 **3. Cross-Platform Application** - A sequential pipeline connecting user onboarding → conversational RAG assistance → financial tracking and analysis.

-The RAG pipeline perform retrieval over the CONSOB corpus and injects the top-k passages as context before generation.
+The RAG pipeline perform retrieval using BM25 over the CONSOB corpus and injects the top-k passages as context before generation.

 ## 🚀 Installation